diegofps/mell/README.md

 To use this library you must understand a few concepts.
 These are:

-* `metadata:` These is data describing what we want to generate.
-We use json format for it.
+* `metadata:` The data describing what we want to generate.
+It is written using the json format.
-* `style:` This is the set of features that are necessary to transform the metadata into something.
-It is composed by templates, assets, static files, plugins, and logic rules.
+* `style:` Set of scripts, templates, and assets that will transform the metadata into something else.
-* `generated folder:` This is where the rendered files will be saved and you must never change these files.
-However, you may want to execute or compile them if you are generating a webserver or a latex template, for instance.
+* `generated folder:` This is where the rendered files will be saved.
+You must never change these files as they will be overwritten the next time you execute mell.

-A style is composed of the following concepts:
+A style is composed of the following items:

 * `template:` file snippets with a few missing parts.
 Mell will fill these parts with metadata when it generates the files and copy them to the generated folder, keeping the original path structure.
 * `static:` files that will not be modified.
 Mell will copy them directly to the generated folder, keeping the original path structure.
 * `asset:` files used by your style that are not automatically used by mell.
-* `plugin:` Scripts that will be executed by mell.
-These usually access the files in the asset folder.
+* `plugin:` Scripts that will be automatically executed by mell.
+These scripts will usually interact with the `inflater` variable to generate multiple output files.
+It may load template files from the asset folder.
-* `logic:` Scripts that will be executed in order by mell.
+* `logic:` Scripts that will be automatically executed, in order, by mell.
 These are used to validate and extend the metadata.

 # Basic folder structure